EzeBernardine/100daysofcode/100daysR2_7-8-19/SVG.js/README.md

 #### Note

 1.  > First a <pattern> element is defined inside a <defs> element.
-2.  > Second, define the shapes inside of the pattern
+2.  > Second, define the shape which is to serve as the tiless inside of the pattern
 3.  > Thirdly, the element to be declared should references the <pattern> element ID from its style attribute, in the `fill` CSS property.

 ![svg fill pattern](./img/svg_fill_Pattern.png)